Shree-212/ModelBoard/SUPABASE_SETUP.md

 -- Enable Row Level Security
 ALTER TABLE models ENABLE ROW LEVEL SECURITY;

--- Policy: Anyone can view models
-CREATE POLICY "Models are viewable by everyone"
-  ON models FOR SELECT
+-- Policy: Anyone can view public models, authenticated users can view their own private models CREATE POLICY "Public models are viewable by everyone" ON models FOR SELECT
-  USING (true);
+  USING (
+    is_public = true
+    OR auth.uid() = user_id
+  );

 -- Policy: Users can insert their own models
 CREATE POLICY "Users can insert their own models"